CruelMoney/cude-animations/README.md

 # cudeAnimations.js
-cudeAnimations is a dependency-free, lightweight simple JavaScript library that can be used to create custom animations.
+cudeAnimations is a lightweight simple JavaScript library that can be used to create custom animations.

-The minified library weights 14kb, where 8kb of those is a promise polyfill.
-If needed a new build can be made without the polyfill at 6kb.
+The minified library weights 18.4kb, where 8kb of those is a promise polyfill.
+If needed a new build can be made without the polyfill.

 cudeAnimations.js supports all browsers.